 Now, are you ready for some travel worthy pieces that work from sun up to sun down?

 Get ready to sew, embroidery, and accessorize some slinky type knit dresses.
 The next segment is all about easy dressing with knits that travel well.

 First you'll see some highly packable accent pieces that turn a plain dress into something special for day or night.
 This includes a few of my favorite scarves from the Wrapped in Embroidery book.

 After a few accessory tips you'll see how these Blue Roses add a three-dimensional accent to a knit neckline.
 The Blue Rose Cluster and Blue Rose Border are special designs from the Brother ibroidery.com website.

 Most of this segment focuses on a great machine embroidery technique I like to call "offsite" embroidery.
 It simply means the embroidery is done elsewhere or offsite, and then added to a partially or fully constructed garment.
 In this case the embroidery is on fine netting that closely matches the dress fabric.

 You'll also get some tips for sewing super slinky, stretchy knits like the tank style dresses in this show.
 Complete instructions are on the It's Sew Easy TV website.
 Just CLICK HERE.

 In the last few minutes of the show Angela shares yet another serger tip.
 This time you'll learn basic set up for narrow rolled hems.
-Show 1204 airs on itsseweasytv.com until noon EST, April 21st.
+Show 1204 is currently airing on itsseweasytv.com until noon EST, July 21.

 This entire series is full of great projects that will help you improve your wardrobe, organize important belongings, and of course guide you towards more enjoyable travel experiences!
 Many of the items presented in this "On the Road" series will make your life easier on a day-to-day basis.